Fremont's Nurses: Collette Heiman

 Not every nurse can do the job that Collette Heiman does.

+The person who nominated Heiman as one of Fremont’s Nurses for 2023 said this:

+“Collette came to us in a time of sadness and dread.
+She brought a light to our dark moments.
+The early morning hours after my daughter passed, she came and comforted us.
+Removed/covered items that would be triggering.
+She cried with us.
+She walked with the coroner out to make sure my baby wasn’t alone.
+She still checks in on us.
+One amazing nurse in a field that many couldn’t do.
+Will forever hold this woman in my heart.”

-Originally from Gretna, Heiman went to Iowa Western Community College in Council Bluffs, Iowa, and has lived in Elkhorn for the last 40 years.
+Originally from Gretna — when it was a small town — Heiman went to Iowa Western Community College in Council Bluffs, Iowa, and has lived in Elkhorn for the last 40 years.

 Heiman easily tells what she loves about nursing.